ChengTsungPao/LeetCode/0207_Course_Schedule/README.md

 * Runtime: 304 ms, faster than 15.56% of Python3 online submissions for Course Schedule.
 * Memory Usage: 15.4 MB, less than 93.90% of Python3 online submissions for Course Schedule.
 > bfs

+code3.py:
+* Runtime: 104 ms, faster than 48.12% of Python3 online submissions for Course Schedule.
+* Memory Usage: 15.6 MB, less than 70.33% of Python3 online submissions for Course Schedule.
+> topology sort